Transformer Reference

 uFkLxw

-Note: This transformer generated a random alpha string with six characters.
+Note: This transformer generates a random alpha string with six characters.

 REMOVE_CHARS